dlt-hub/vibe-hub/salesforce_migration/salesforce_migration-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from salesforce_migration’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Campaign Member: Access and manage campaign member data.
+- Campaign Member Management: Handles operations related to campaign members, such as retrieving and managing their details.
-- Contact: Retrieve and manage contact information.
+- Contact Management: Manages contact information, allowing retrieval and updating of contact records.

 You can combine these endpoints to build pipelines that extract structured content from Salesforce workspaces at scale — via REST APIs or webhook ingestion.